How Much Cash or Money Can I Have Without Affecting SSI Disability Eligibility?

 When you fill out the application for SSI benefits, you agree to let Social Security check any of these financial accounts, both at the time of the application and during recurring eligibility checks.

-To check bank accounts, Social Security uses the "Access to Financial Institutions" (AFI) process, which can also search geographic areas for accounts that you haven't told the SSA about.
+To check checking and savings accounts, Social Security uses the "Access to Financial Institutions" (AFI) process, which can also search geographic areas for accounts that you haven't told the SSA about.
+So even if you have two accounts, or more (which is fine by SSI rules), Social Security will find them all if they have your name on them.

-Can I Get SSI With More Than $2,000 in My Bank Account?
+Can I Get SSI With More Than $2,000 in My Account?

-Yes, because Social Security doesn't count cash from the following sources, even if it's in your regular bank account:
+Yes, you could still get SSI because Social Security doesn't count cash from the following sources, even if it's in your regular bank account:

 • most government support payments